 Note: Windows 10 is the only supported Consumer grade Windows platform that is supported on the Vault.
 Neither Windows 7, nor Windows 8 is supported.

-Windows 10 includes all necessary drivers for the Vault in the installation, so no extra drivers need to be loaded.
+Windows 10 versions typically include all necessary drivers for the Vault in the installation, so no extra drivers need to be loaded.
 Common to older versions of Windows, hardware drivers were occasionally not present, resulting in the need to download special or custom drivers.
 The Vault’s hardware does not suffer from this issue, however, as Windows 10 includes the appropriate drivers for most of the Vault’s hardware.
+However, future builds of Windows 10 may require drivers.
+If this is the case, see this link for instructions on updating drivers.
 Below are notes specific to the hardware platforms.

 FW4x, FW1x, FW2x